PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Long range fighting.md

 ---

 - roll the engagement contest in advance, keep written on the scratchpad.
 Positive is in the party's favor, negative in the OPFOR's favor
-- When the bang is about to happen, modify the contest result
+- when the approach occurs, modify the contest result

 problems with the engagement contest:
 - it has 2 characteristics: when and how far the two forces are detected